Churn Prevention report

 You can view this data by number of subscriptions or by estimated revenue.
 By default, the data is displayed by number of subscriptions.

-• Auto-Renewal Cancellations (blue bars): The number of subscribers who attempted to cancel auto-renewal in a given month.
+- Auto-Renewal Cancellations (grey bars): The number of subscriptions for which there was reported an attempt to cancel auto-renewal in a given month.

-• Retained on Auto-Renewal (green line): The percentage of those subscribers who stayed on auto-renewal after the attempt.
+- Retention Rate (green line): The percentage of those subscriptions that stayed on auto-renewal after the attempt.

 Click the Revenue button in the top right corner of the tile, to see the data by estimated revenue.